lblod/frontend-burgernabije-besluitendatabank/README.md

   };
 ```

-The configuration can be manually overridden by setting a variable in the browser console, feature name have to be prefixed with `feature-`:
+The configuration can be manually overridden by adding a query parameter to the URL:
-- `window.cookie='feature-new-feature=false'` to disable the 'new-feature'
+- `?feature-new-feature=false` to disable the 'new-feature'
-- `window.cookie='feature-beta-feature=true'` to enable the 'beta-feature'
+- `?feature-beta-feature=true` to enable the 'beta-feature'

+The overriding will be saved in a cookie, so it will persist across page reloads.
+The cookie can be cleared by adding `?clear-feature-overrides=true` to the URL.

 The feature flags can be used in the application by injecting the `features` service and calling the `isEnabled` method.
 ```javascript